marklysze/LlamaIndex-RAG-Linux-CUDA/README.md

 To tell if you are utilising your Nvidia graphics card, in your command prompt, while in the conda environment, type "nvidia-smi".
 You should see your graphics card and when you're notebook is running you should see your utilisation increase.

+# Prerequisites

+These have been run with Nvidia CUDA version 12.2 installed on the system.
+It has not been tested with older versions.

 # Installation

 1. Open a terminal